tfmFerreira/Databank/docs/src/gettingstarted.rst

 Examples on analyses over FAIRMD Lipids can be found from the `template
 <https://github.com/NMRLipids/databank-template/blob/main/scripts/template.ipynb>`_ and
-`codes used to analyze the results for the FAIRMD Lipids manuscript
+`codes used to analyze the results for the NMRlipids manuscript
 <https://github.com/NMRLipids/DataBankManuscript/tree/main/scripts>`_.